Georgia House passes bill to dissolve county police departments, legislature takes up hate crimes bill

 AHMAUD ARBERY'S MOTHER SAYS TRUMP WAS 'VERY COMPASSIONATE' DURING WHITE HOUSE MEETING

-Friday's bill, which passed 152-3 and now goes to the Senate, would allow Peace State voters to determine whether to eliminate their county police departments, moving authority to county sheriff's offices.
+Friday's bill, which passed 152-3 and now goes to the Senate, would allow Peach State voters to determine whether to eliminate their county police departments, moving authority to county sheriff's offices.
 There are several county polide departments in the state, including Cobb, DeKalb, Gwinnett and Fulton counties, where there are currently two agencies.
 In those areas, county cops handle the enforcement of state and local laws while the sheriff's department manages the jail.

 A bipartisan group of local lawmakers is also racing to pass a hate-crimes bill which would increase the sentences in cases where the victim was targeted because of their race, religion or sexual orientation.